gjheij/fmriproc/README.md

 The [fpreputils](https://github.com/gjheij/fpreputils/tree/main)-repository describes a workflow that allows you to run parts of fMRIprep including motion/distortion correction, registration, and confound extraction on partial FOV data.
 Note that this workflow does need a whole-brain acquisition to extract some data from (e.g., a brain mask and tissue segmentations).

+---
 ## Policy & To Do

 - [x] refactor `linescanning`-repository: most fitting procedures are in [lazyfmri](https://github.com/gjheij/lazyfmri), while surface-based processing is done by [cxutils](https://github.com/gjheij/cxutils)
 - [x] Docstrings in numpy format.
 - [x] Examples of applications for package (add notebooks to `doc/source/examples`)
+- [x] Make compatible with SIEMENS data
+- [ ] Remove dependendency of `PLACE`-variable.
+Submit to cluster when specified
-- Port documentation from `linescanning` to `fmriproc`
+- [ ] Port documentation from `linescanning` to `fmriproc`
-- Make pipeline more agnostic to CAT12-version.
+- [ ] Make pipeline more agnostic to CAT12-version.
 Now r1113 is recommended (or at least, I've always used that version)
-- Make compatible with SIEMENS data
 - ..